 Functioning of the keyboard

-Below is shown how the hands are placed on the keyboard.
-The colors correspond with the fingers being used for the keys.
-There you can see that the most flexible finger of the hand, the thumb, has an important role to play.
-And even the palm of the hand is being used to press keys.
+To the right you can see how the hands are placed on the keyboard.
+The colors correspond to the fingers used for the keys.
+For example, it can be seen that the most flexible finger of the hand, the thumb, plays an important role.
+And even the palm is used to press keys.

-We will start with typing of some individual letters.
-In the animation you can see how keys correspond one on one with letters.
+We start typing some letters.
+The animation shows how keys 1 on 1 correspond to single letters.

-Initial consonants, vowels and final consonants can be pressed simultaneously to create syllables.
+Then start consonants, vowels and end consonants can be pressed simultaneously to create whole syllables.